-Each Singapore resident is entitled to two free reusable masks which can be redeemed from 29 Jun to 12 Jul daily from 10am to 11.59pm.
+Each Singapore resident is entitled to two free reusable masks which can be redeemed from 21 September, 10am to 4 October daily.

 These masks can be collected from the 1,200 vending machines located at bus interchanges, community centres/clubs and residents’ committee centres around Singapore.

-Do remember to bring your NRIC or any government-issued identification to redeem the masks.
+Do remember to bring your NRIC, FIN, driving license or any government-issued identification (with barcode) to redeem the masks.
 Each identity barcode is entitled a mask kit which has two masks.